 My current scholarly interests encompass Central European literature, literary representations of cultural and sculptural events, and literary historiography.

 Catalogue entry: “Monument.
 Central – Eastern Europe 1918 – 2018” for The Museum of Sculpture in Królikarnia, Warsaw.
 December 2018.

 “Genarilissimova socha a ‘Zrada zrcadel’” (“The Generalissimo’s Statue and “The Betrayal of Mirrors’”).
 In Sborník o Bohumilu Hrabalovi.
 Brno: Host, 2018.

 “‘The Magic Flute’ as an Ode to Defenestration: On the Twentieth Anniversary of Bohumil Hrabal’s Death.”
 Slavic and East European Journal Vol. 61, No. 2 (Summer 2017): 331-342.

-The Case of the Missing Statue: A Historical and Literary Study of the Stalin Monument in Prague.
-Prague: Arbor vitae, 2014.
+Žádný člověk (No Man), premiered at The National Theater in Prague, Czech Republic, March 31, 2017.
+Inspired by The Case of the Missing Statue: A Historical and Literary Study of the Stalin Monument in Prague.

 The Cabinet of Czech Literary Wonder.
 In progress.